izikeros/blog/content/posts/posts/2023/2023-06-09-best_data_sharing_platforms.md

 Although GitHub is primarily a code hosting platform, it also serves as a repository for datasets.
 Many researchers and organizations share datasets on GitHub, making it a valuable resource for finding datasets across various domains.
 You can search for datasets using specific keywords or explore repositories dedicated to datasets.

 ## Other platforms
-Here are 30 lesser-known dataset sharing platforms that you can explore:
+Here are 30 lesser-known dataset-sharing platforms that you can explore:

 1. DataHub: [https://datahub.io/](https://datahub.io/)
 2. Figshare: [https://figshare.com/](https://figshare.com/)